Dizzy Dean: Broadcasting career

-While doing a game on CBS, Dean once said, over the open mic, "I don't know why they're calling this the Game of the Week.
-There's a much better game, Dodgers and Giants, over on NBC."
-Every so often, he would sign off by saying, "Don't fail to miss tomorrow's game!"
-During rain delays, he was famous for off-key renditions of the "Wabash Cannonball".
-These manglings of the language only endeared Dean to fans, being a precursor of such beloved tongue-tangled ballplayers-turned-broadcasters as Ralph Kiner, Herb Score, and Jerry Coleman.
+While broadcasting a game on CBS, Dizzy Dean was once heard over an open microphone remarking that he did not know why the broadcast was being called the “Game of the Week,” noting that another matchup between the Los Angeles Dodgers and San Francisco Giants was airing on NBC.
+Dean was also known for humorous on-air expressions, occasionally signing off with the phrase “Don’t fail to miss tomorrow’s game.”
+During rain delays he sometimes entertained viewers with off-key renditions of the folk song Wabash Cannonball.

 An English teacher once wrote to him, complaining that he shouldn't use the word "ain't" on the air, as it was a bad example to children.
 On the air, Dean said, "A lot of folks who ain't sayin' 'ain't,' ain't eatin'.
 So, Teach, you learn 'em English, and I'll learn 'em baseball."

 In the 1950s, Dean appeared in guest roles on Faye Emerson's Wonderful Town on CBS and on The Guy Mitchell Show on ABC.